 Note: This post includes affiliate links.
 Read my full disclosure policy here.

-10 Step Plan to Save On Christmas Now
+10 Step Plan to Make a Christmas Budget

 Start with a complete list of everyone that you will need to purchase gifts for

 The beginning of the list will be easy.
 You will have your kids, your spouse, your parents, your brothers and sisters, family members, and your best friend.

 Now, that you have all your family and friends on the gift list, start adding other people outside your family and close friends.
 Think about all the teachers, child caregivers, ministers, hairdressers, and other special people you want to remember at Christmas.

 The goal with this list is to have a complete list of all the people you would like to give a gift or show appreciation at Christmas so you can start setting a Christmas budget.